jman717/promise-toolkit-factory/README.md

 * functions - Create your map of functions and how you wish to form a flow.
 * promises - How do you wish your flows to execute.
 Create as many or as few flows as necessary to run any micro-service.
 * vars - Define variables which can be used throughout all your functions in all your classes.
 * logging - Log4js-tagline is another one of my packages and I use it in the samples below.
-If you have a preference for another logging package the logging appender can be modified to suite your needs.
+It now incorporates stack_utils to find the file stack information without explicit references, although both methods are supported.

 Installation
 ---------